CLAY PIGEON KART CLUB LTD.

 SPORTING REGULATIONS – JUDICIAL PROCEDURES

 2.2.
-CHAMPIONSHIP: In accordance with Section C of the current MSA Yearbook and 2017 CIK-FIA Judicial Trial.
+CHAMPIONSHIP: In accordance with Section C of the current MSA Yearbook and 2018 CIK-FIA

 2.3.
 By registering for the Championship all competitors, and their associates, commit to the MSA Race ‘n’ Respect campaign and agree to positively promote and demonstrate the Racing Code, which is appended below.

-3.2.
-The Championship will be open to the following Classes:- Formula Honda Cadet; Formula IAME Cadet; Junior TKM; Senior TKM Extreme; Formula Mini-Max; Formula Junior Max; Formula Senior Max; Formula Senior Max 177; Formula Senior Max 177 (Masters); Formula Blue and KZ UK
+2. The Championship will be open to the following Classes:- Formula Honda Cadet; Formula IAME Cadet; Junior TKM; IAME X30 Junior; Senior TKM Extreme; Formula Mini-Max; Formula Junior Max; Formula Senior Max; Formula Senior Max 177; Formula Senior Max 177 (Masters); Formula Blue and IAME X30 Senior.

-3.4.
-TRANSPONDERS: (ABkC approved AMB Transponders) will be mandatory for all Classes and fitted as per MSA Yearbook 2016.
+4. TRANSPONDERS: ABkC approved AMB Transponders will be mandatory for all Classes and fitted as per MSA Yearbook 2018.
 It is the competitor’s responsibility to provide a fully charged working transponder.

-In an effort to reduce the cost of racing, the following classes will be restricted to 5 (five) sets of ‘slick’ (dry) tyres (i.e. 10 front and 10 rears) for the 10 Rounds of the 2017 Championship.
+In an effort to reduce the cost of racing, the following classes will be restricted to 2 (two) sets of ‘slick’ (dry) tyres (i.e. 4 front and 4 rears) for the 10 Rounds of the 2018 Championship.

 3.5.3.
 If during a Championship race a tyre is damaged you must inform the scrutineers who will record the change to another of your registered tyres.
 If the change is not recorded you will incur the following penalty:- EXCLUSION FROM THE MEETING.